ntibbles/words/README.md

-# Words, a Wordle clone
+# Drudle, a drinking word game

 **Overview**
 This is my version of Wordle.
 Wordle doesn't user double letters as the answer, and the same approach is used here.